apache/incubator-devlake-website/community/MakingContributions/SignICLA.md

 ---
-title: Guide for Signing the Apache ICLA
+title: "Guide for Signing the Apache ICLA"
 sidebar_position: 05
-description: Guide for Signing ICLA
+description: "Guide for Signing ICLA"
 ---

 ## Guide for Signing the Apache ICLA